-3. Don’t ignore your sump pump
+3. Don’t overlook your sump pump

-4. Fix toilet leaks
+4. Resolve toilet leaks

 “A lot of these inspections may seem like common sense, but they can easily go overlooked when our lives get busy,” Richardson added.
 “You can schedule a certified professional to inspect all of your plumbing systems today.
 That way you can confidently plan your summer fun without the worry of unexpected surprises.”